.png)

 And we're throwing in five more reasons to join us for l’heure verte:

-If its colour is a suspiciously vibrant, blue-ish green, then the Absinthe has probably been artificially coloured and you should just skip on those ones.
-The naturally coloured Absinthe is of a yellow-green or brown-green colour.
+If its color is a suspiciously vibrant, blue-ish green, then the Absinthe has probably been artificially colored and you should just skip on those ones.
+The naturally colored Absinthe is of a yellow-green or brown-green colour.

 “Absinthe makes you hallucinate”,